-Is Six-year-old Ivan Stoiljkovic of Croatia a real life Magneto?
+Is this Croatian six-year-old boy a real life Magneto?

-Watch the magnetic boy video below and you can see what appears to be his family sticking everything from forks, remote controls, frying pans and weights to Ivan’s portly body.
+Watch the magnetic boy video below and you can see what appears to be Ivan’s family sticking everything from forks, remote controls, frying pans and weights to his portly body.

 But is it a all a hoax?

-Benjamin Radford, renowned skeptic and managing editor of the magazine Skeptical Inquirer, believs it is.
+Benjamin Radford, renowned skeptic and managing editor of the magazine Skeptical Inquirer, believes it is.

 “A lot of times when you see these videos, the people are leaning back slightly,” Radford Life’s Little Mysteries.
 “If there really is some magnetic attraction, the person should be able to lean over.
 If a magnetic force is overcoming gravity, we should see that.
 That’s one strong clue that what we’re seeing is not any sort of magnetism.”